What We Believe • City Church

 This Spirit raises up gifts in God’s people, which, taken altogether, unifies the Church and promotes maturity and kingdom influence.

 II.
-The Gospel of The Kingdom of God
+The Gospel of the Kingdom of God

 We acclaim both a king and a kingdom.
 Jesus brought the good news of God’s kingdom into our world through healings, deliverances, and teaching.
 His atoning death and glorious resurrection established Him as the King who has made a grace covenant with us through his selfless sacrifice on our behalf.
 We participate in His kingship through repentance and faith-obedience.